Action & Philanthropy

 Today MAHER (meaning “Mother ́s Home” in Marathi) is aNGO that has gone on to help more than 1,700 women and 1,600 children, while developing a model of compassion and empowerment to help uplift impoverished villages and slums.

 It is VIS' flagship charity project, which we have been supporting since 2004.
-Over 200,000 euros has been raised and three homes for children have been built with our steady support.
+Over 200,000 euros have been raised and three homes for children have been built with our steady support.

 Each year the primary school students collect food, clothing, shoes, toys, school supplies, and toiletries to donate to Project Centipede, which personally distributes the gifts just before the December holidays to the children and their caregivers in Romania, India, Hungary, Ukraine and Austria.
 For more information, go to www.centipede-vienna.org.